Finevalley/xer-oauth2-app-ts/README.md

 ## Thought process

-Events from Xero are forwared into Power Automate to be processed in Flow.
+Events from Xero are forwarded into Power Automate to be processed in Flow.

 The choice was made to do it this way to ensure that changes could be made using low-code / no-code methods.